carpentries-incubator/proposals/README.md

 Everyone participating in The Carpentries Incubator agrees to follow The Carpentries [Code of Conduct][coc].

-## The Carpentries Incubator vs The Carpentries Lab
-The Carpentries Incubator is a space for:
-* Collaborative lesson development
-* Providing visibility on lessons that are being worked on

-[The Carpentries Lab][carpentries-lab] is for:
-* Repository of peer-reviewed, short-format, lessons that use the teaching approach and lesson design from the Carpentries
-* Getting peer-review on the content of the lesson in the way traditional journal peer-review wouldn’t be able to provide.

-**If you haven’t already been invited to submit your lesson materials to The Carpentries Lab, please submit to The Carpentries Incubator.**

 ## Why The Carpentries Incubator?

 There is excitement and interest in the way The Carpentries teach and deliver workshops.
 We are developing tools and templates for lessons that have proven to be effective to format and deliver both in workshop settings and in self-guided settings.